-December 31, 2021 December 31, 2020
+December 31, 2022 1, 2021

-р Notional rincipal/ Nominal Notional principal/ Nominal
+Notional principal/ Nominal Credit amount Risk Notional principal/

-Financial Instruments amount Credit Risk amount Credit Risk
+Financial Instruments Nominal amount Credit Risk

 For trading purpose:

-Equity options \$ 287,577 - 839 -
+Equity options \$ 705,123 - 287,577 -

-The counterparties that the Group entered into derivative transactions with are all wellknown financial institutions with good credit ratings.
+The counterparties that the Group entered into derivative transactions with are all well-known financial institutions with good credit ratings.
 The Group does not expect the counter-party will default.
 Therefore, the credit risks is minimal.